 Along with the completed application form, students must provide evidence of their circumstances as required by each of the schemes.

-If you have already submitted some evidence as part of an Extenuating Circumstances (EC) application, by applying for a waiver, you authorise the panel to access the EC application and associated evidence.
+If you have already submitted some evidence as part of a personal circumstances (formerly called extenuating circumstances or EC) application, by applying for a waiver, you authorise the panel to access the EC application and associated evidence.

 If you are not sure what to provide, please email email@example.com for advice.